GoogleCloudPlatform/professional-services/tools/hive-bigquery/README.md

   --use-clustering {False,True}
-                        Boolean to indicate whether to use clustering in BigQuery if supported --tracking-database-port TRACKING_DATABASE_PORT
+                        Boolean to indicate whether to use clustering in BigQuery if supported --tracking-database-host TRACKING_DATABASE_HOST
+                        Cloud SQL Tracking database host address,
+                        defaults to localhost
+  --tracking-database-port TRACKING_DATABASE_PORT
-                        Port to connect to tracking database, defaults to 3306 --tracking-database-user TRACKING_DATABASE_USER
+                        Port which you used for running cloud sql proxy, defaults to 3306 --tracking-database-user TRACKING_DATABASE_USER
                         Cloud SQL Tracking database user name, defaults to root